Customer charter for the 2014/15 season

-All customer service enquiries/complaints/suggestions should be directed to the Club for the attention of:-
+All customer service enquiries/complaints/suggestions for improvement should be directed to the Club for the attention of:-

 Customer Feedback 01202 726309 Available: Monday-Friday 9.00 a.m. to 5.00 p.m.
 (Voicemail: available out of hours) or email firstname.lastname@example.org

 Each written/email complaint will either be acknowledged or responded to within 5 working days.
 If an acknowledgement is sent it will give details of the person dealing with the issue and a full response will be issued within 10 working days.
 If a supporter feels that his or her complaint has not been dealt with appropriately they have recourse to the Football League Customer Service Team which can be contacted at email@example.com, by telephoning 0844 335 0183 or by writing to Customer Services Department, The Football League Limited, Edward VII Quay, Navigation Way, Preston, PR2 2FY.

 If, having received the League’s response, you feel your complaint has still not been properly attended to supporters are advised to contact The Independent Football Ombudsman, Suite 49, 57 Great George Street, Leeds LS1 3AJ.